perfsonar/docs/_sources/pwa_readme.txt

 pSConfig Web Administrator (PWA)
 ================================

-pSConfig Web-based administration GUI and tools to publish configs in pSConfig/MeshConfig formats.
+PWA is a pSConfig Web-based administration GUI and tools to publish configs in pSConfig/MeshConfig formats.
+The current deployment model for PWA utilizes Docker containers.
+RPM/DEB packaging is planned.

 .. image:: images/pwa/pwa_install.png